Household Support Fund

 When and how will I receive my payment if I have met the agreed criteria to receive a payment?

-If you apply for support through our application form, for help with energy, water and wider essentials we will send you a letter with a voucher that can be collected from the post office.
+If you apply for support through our application form, for help with energy, water and wider essentials we will credit your nominated bank account.
 Please allow up to 10 days from the date your application is approved.

-If you are eligible for help with white goods, we will source these from a suitable provider who will contact you and arrange for the goods to be installed.
+If you're eligible for help with white goods, we will source these from a suitable provider who will contact you and arrange for the goods to be installed.

 Can I get supermarket vouchers?